LoveLow-Global/BDDG_LCC/README.md

 This research supported by the [William H. Neukom 1964 Institute for Computational Science](https://neukom.dartmouth.edu/).

 As of Feb 2026, the codes will not be updated until the research paper is fully ready.
-Expected finish of the paper is late March 2026.
+Expected finish of the paper is April 2026.

-During March, the finalized, clean codes will be uploaded.
+During April, the finalized, clean codes will be uploaded.